Avaiga/taipy-getting-started/step_03/ReadMe.md

 Let's create a Machine Learning (ML) example to clarify these concepts.

 In a ML context, it is common to have numerous training and testing pipelines for different algorithms.
-For simplification, we will only configure a single baseline pipeline that will predict on a given **day** the values for the following days.
+For simplification, we will only configure two pipelines that will predict on a given **day** the values for the following days.
 In Taipy, you will describe (i.e. configure) your pipeline with three tasks:

 - Retrieval of the initial dataset,